TimoVerkroost/minor-browser-technologies/2.1-assignment-feature-detection/README.md

 #### Fallback
 The default fallback is to not use the property so the image or video will not fit to the containing element.
 Als you can use background-size: cover | contain; but then it's not a HTML image/video anymore and it becomes a "decoration".

 By default the width of the images are "auto" because they won't stretch when the object-fit is not supported.
 But when object-fit is supported (@support) the width is "100%" so the image can stretch but also scale because of the object-fit property so the image will fill the containing element.
+For some devices the fixed height will also stretch the image so needed to make this "auto".

  ```css
     img {